 This will help make the individual points in your book more credible and compelling, it structures the information in a way that’s easy for your reader to process, and it means you get a range of different viewpoints from experts, rather than several of them repeating very similar ideas (this happens if you go to everyone with the exact same question).

 How?
-Take a look at my article 5 steps to plan your book for more detail, but in essence you brainstorm your subject until you figure out everything you want to talk about.
+Take a look at my article 5 steps to plan your book for more detail, or my book for an in-depth blueprint, but in essence you brainstorm your subject until you figure out everything you want to talk about.
 You then group the topics that came up into groups, and these larger groups would become your chapters.

 As an example, if you were writing a book on small business, one of the larger topics that came up might have been marketing.
 That means you have a chapter on marketing, and the subtopics within that chapter might include direct mail; traditional media coverage; print, TV and radio advertising; and online marketing (in fact, you could do an entire book on small business marketing, but for the purposes of this post we’ll make it a chapter).